minprog/app-studio/40 Guided/35 Journal/content.md

 - Finally, to your `onCreate()`, add some code that creates sample items, so that we can use these to test.

-## Transform our database into a singleton
+## Transform the helper into a singleton

 We'll now convert the `EntryDatabase` class into a Singleton.
 This means that only one instance of the class can exist at the same time: there can never be multiple instances of the `EntryDatabase` class.
 Instead of calling the constructor directly, we ask whether there is currently an instance of `EntryDatabase` that exists.
 If so, this instance will be returned to us.
 Only if it does not exist yet, it will be created.

 -   First, make the constructor `private` instead of `public`.

 -   Then, add a private **static** variable called `instance` of type `EntryDatabase`.
 This is where the unique instance of the class is stored, once made.

 -   Then, add a public **static** method called `getInstance()` which should accept a parameter of type `Context`.
 This method should return the value of `instance` if available, and otherwise call the constructor that is now private, providing the right parameters (see [SQLite](https://apps.mprog.nl/android/sqlite)), and storing that in `instance`.

 -   To ensure that everything is in order, place the following line at the bottom of your `MainActivity`'s `onCreate()` method:

 ~~~ java
         EntryDatabase db = EntryDatabase.getInstance(getApplicationContext());